JeffCraig/Jeefheim/README.md

 - Server Improvements
   - The amount of data that Valheim can transmit by default is very low.
 Once you reace 5+ players, you might experience a high level of desync and lag.
 This mod increases those limits to 500kbps per player and allows servers to send/recieve at 2.5mbps
+  - Increased player count.
+This pack configuration is set to 20 players, but can be increased.
+  - Fixed server player limit in the Steam Server list.

 - Improved UI
   - Better formatting for status effects